ROBelgium/VLPGreenland/fig3/README.md

 ![Fig3](f3.png)

-This folder contains the information required to reproduce subplots Fig. 3A-F in the manuscript.
+This folder contains the information required to reproduce Figure 3 in the manuscript.

 `B-E\`: Landslide force history from inversion